WasmEdge/docs/docs/javascript/intro.md

 ## Why run JavaScript in WasmEdge

 * Lightweight and secure JS runtime.
-Compared with V8 and Node.js, WasmEdge itself is a lighweight， high performance JavaScript runtime。
+Compared with V8 and Node.js, WasmEdge itself is a lightweight， high performance JavaScript runtime。
 * No need for Linux containers.
 WasmEdge could be a secure container without tons of dependencies.
-* Node.js compaitible.
+* Node.js compatible.
 See the status [here](https://github.com/WasmEdge/WasmEdge/issues/1535).
 * Use Rust to implement JS APIs.
 See the tutorial here.